 Agnes is a glove for a precise moment in time.
 With unlined suede welted in leather, leather fourchettes and six functional leather buttons at the cuff, it is a revelation.
 The perfect moment for Agnes will arrive before you know it.
 Be prepared.

-8 bl (button length).
-This is the length of the glove, in inches, from the hem at the top of the glove to where the thumb meets the wrist.
+8 BL (button length).
+This is the length of the glove, in inches, from where the thumb seam meets the wrist to the hem at the top of the glove.

 How to size your gloves

 We make our gloves in sizes from 6 to 8½, and for our longer gloves we include an arm fit to ensure the correct sizing.

 To ascertain your glove size:

 - Pass a tape measure around the widest part of your hand - usually over your knuckles, excluding the thumb.

 - The result, in inches, is your glove size - e.g. if your hand measures 7 inches, you are a glove size 7.